containers/podman/docs/source/markdown/podman-build.1.md

 #### **--cert-dir**=*path*

 Use certificates at *path* (\*.crt, \*.cert, \*.key) to connect to the registry.
 Default certificates directory is _/etc/containers/certs.d_.
-(Not available for remote commands)
+(This option is not available with the remote Podman client)

 #### **--cgroup-parent**=*path*